 Secondary School Credits: The University assumes that applicants will have pursued courses of study which have adequately prepared them for the rigors of the University’s academic programs.
 Students must have a high school diploma, a GED credential, or the equivalent to be eligible for admission.
 Students who are enrolled in elementary or secondary school may not be simultaneously enrolled as regular students of Washington and Lee University.

 A student must have completed at least 17 units in college preparatory subjects.
-At least 15 of these 17 units should be in English, foreign languages, mathematics, history, the social sciences and the natural sciences.
-Specific requirements are four units in English, three units in mathematics, three units in foreign language (preferably through the senior year), one unit in natural science (excluding general science), and one unit in history.
+At least 15 of these 17 units should be in English, world languages, mathematics, history, the social sciences and the natural sciences.
+Specific requirements are four units in English, three units in mathematics, three units in world language (preferably through the senior year), one unit in natural science (excluding general science), and one unit in history.

 Of particular note, applicants with disabilities who, for any reason, are unable to take the regularly administered, required admissions tests may contact either the College Board or ACT for information about special testing arrangements.